 What can you do to stop an autoimmune disease?

 First of all, once the genes for an autoimmune disease are flipped on, conventional medicine says the switches don’t ever get flipped off.
 That it lasts forever – a disease to be managed, not fixed.
-However, many people go into remission from autoimmune disease for years or even for life!
-This is highly desirable.
+However, many people go into remission from an autoimmune disease for years or even for life!
+Doesn’t this sound better?
 Consider this, if a group of tissues or an organ in your body is under attack, it not only gets broken down, it also creates a slew of inflammation which increases the risks for more immune confusion.

-So from a Functional Medicine lens, when we find out someone has an autoimmune disease, and it’s active, out primary goal is to quell that hyper-vigilant immune reaction and its accompanying inflammatory fire.
-This can address the current disease and prevent a new one from occurring.
+So from a functional medicine lens, when we find out someone has an autoimmune disease, and it’s active, our primary goal is to quell that hyper-vigilant immune reaction and its accompanying inflammatory fire.

 A side note:

 For every woman that comes into my practice on a thyroid replacement hormone, I ask if she has the autoimmune disease Hashimoto’s.
 At least 50% have no idea.
 This isn’t her fault.
 It’s either because it wasn’t tested or she wasn’t told.
 The reason for this is because in old-school conventional medicine there’s no difference in treatment between plain old hypothyroidism and Hashimoto’s.
-Now up-to-date doctors recognize that there are proven triggers for Hashimoto’s that everyone with this condition should avoid – especially children.
+In today’s evidence-based medical practice, we recognize there are proven triggers for Hashimoto’s that everyone with this condition should avoid – especially children.
 The biggest known one is gluten.
-And it turns out that celiac and non-celiac gluten intolerance go hand in hand with Hashimoto’s.
+The second is dairy, and this may be because it’s cross-reactive with gluten.

 5 steps to put out your autoimmune fire

-In Chinese and Functional Medicine, we view autoimmunity as a type of fire that needs to be put out.
-The object is to drive that fire into a latent form, in other words – remission.
-We don’t take the point of view that because it originated genetically, there’s nothing you can do about it.
+In Chinese and functional medicine, we view autoimmunity as a type of fire to be put out.
+The object is to drive this fire into a latent form, in other words – remission.
+We don’t take the point of view that even with genetic origins, there’s nothing you can do about it.
 On the contrary!